in28minutes/java-cheat-sheet/README.md

 ```

 ### BufferedWriter and BufferedReader
 - BufferedWriter and BufferedReader provide better buffering in addition to basic file writing and reading operations.
 For example, instead of reading the entire file, we can read a file line by line.
-LetÕs  write an example to write and read from a file using FileReader and FileWriter.
+Let's  write an example to write and read from a file using FileReader and FileWriter.

 #### BufferedWriter Class
 BufferedWriter class helps writing to a class with better buffering than FileWriter.